 When and why did you start Mest Decor?

 “We – Marilena and Enrica – are behind the scenes of Mest.
 We are professionals in the field of architecture and interior design, born and live in Puglia, a place of ancient traditions, enchanting landscapes and slow rhythms, increasingly sought after by visitors from all over the world.
-Mest is born from a desire for redemption, deriving from the awareness of having chosen to remain in our land, the perfect setting for a lifestyle based on simplicity, beauty and calmness of gestures.
+Mest is born from a desire for redemption, deriving from the awareness of having chosen to remain in our land, the perfect setting for a lifestyle based on simplicity, beauty, and calmness of gestures.
 This will takes shape in the idea of giving new life to the local artisan shops, through the story of knowledge and the enhancement of the beauty that is produced, also through online sales.
 Mest is the ancestral way of calling the workshop master, to whom we pay tribute by using his name for our brand.”

 The duo started with a clear idea of their business.
-Their products talk about Puglia in a new way, through a mix of formal, chromatic and material minimalism that reproduces the aesthetics of our landscape on the scale of the artefact.
+Their products talk about Puglia in a new way, through a mix of formal, chromatic, and material minimalism that reproduces the aesthetics of our landscape on the scale of the artifact.
 The ceramic works come from workshops in Grottaglie led by ateliers Bottega Vestita, Franco Fasano, Cinzia Fasano, as well as from the Giuinlab atelier in Polignano.
 The stone decorations of Lecce are made by the laboratory “MI – La pietra takes form” while the rattan weaves are the works of a Sicilian family.
 The lights are made by the historic De Cagna company.
 Today they are called all over the world to decorate the Japanese neighborhood festivals as well as Milan’s great fashion events.
 Spoons and cutting boards made of olive wood are the work of Tonino Zurlo of “The Olive that Sings”, an enchanting workshop in the alleys of Ostuni.

 For those who don’t know, Grottaglie is the capital of Apulian ceramics.
 There are archaeological findings there that testify to the production of artifacts “whose roots are lost in the mists of time”, emphasizes Marilena.
 “The reasons lie in the composition of the clayey soil, in the presence of karstic cavities perfect for placing the ovens, and in the ventilation of the area suitable for drying the pieces.
 The tradition of ceramists is worthily represented by masters descended from historical artisan families such as, among others, Fasano and Vestita.”